-CCCSD currently serves an estimated population of 476,400 residents in a 145-square-mile service area.
+CCCSD currently serves an estimated population of 494,300 residents in a 145-square-mile service area.
 CCCSD's wastewater collection system consists of 1,500 miles of sewer mains with 19 pump stations.
 The majority of CCCSD's system operates with gravity flow with some pumping stations and force mains.
-The District's wastewater treatment plant provides secondary level treatment for an average dry weather flow of approximately 27.8 million gallons per day (mgd) of wastewater.
+The District's wastewater treatment plant provides secondary level treatment for a 2019 average dry weather flow of approximately 34.1 million gallons per day (mgd) of wastewater.
 The wastewater treatment plant has a permitted discharge limit of 53.8 mgd and a treatment capacity of 240 mgd of wet weather flow.

 CCCSD provides sewage collection, treatment, and disposal service to the Dougherty Valley, including the annexation area.
-The City indicates that 8-inch and 10-inch diameter sanitary sewer lines have been installed in the annexation area; the main connects to an 18-inch diameter trunk sewer in Dougherty Road.
+The City indicates that 8-inch diameter sanitary sewer line has been installed in the annexation area.
+The main connects to a 24-inch diameter trunk sewer west of Dougherty Road.
 The trunk sewer leads to the Dougherty Tunnel, the San Ramon Pumping Station, and eventually to gravity sewers that carry flows north to CCCSD's wastewater treatment plant in unincorporated Martinez.

-The annexation area uses will generate an estimated 60,683 gpd (0.06 mgd) of wastewater.
-The sewer lines in the vicinity of the project site have, or will have, adequate capacity to serve the proposed project, and the CCCSD wastewater treatment plant has adequate capacity to treat wastewater generated by the proposed project.
+The annexation area uses will generate an estimated 146,515 gpd (0.147 mgd) of wastewater.
+The sewer lines in the vicinity of the project site have, or will have, adequate capacity to serve the annexation area, and the CCCSD wastewater treatment plant has adequate capacity to treat wastewater generated by the proposed project.
 The plant currently operates below permitted treatment capacity and the project-related increases in wastewater flows to the plant could be accommodated within the plant's existing capacity.
-The annexation area's wastewater generation represents 0.23 percent of the 26.0 mgd of capacity currently available at CCCSD's wastewater treatment plant.
+The annexation area's wastewater generation represents 0.75 percent of the 19.7 mgd of capacity currently available at CCCSD's wastewater treatment plant.

-Other Services - Capital improvements for this project are being funded through the developers as a condition of development.
+Other Services - Capital improvements for this project are being financed by the developers as a condition of development.
 The ongoing maintenance and operations costs associated with police services, road maintenance, parks and landscape maintenance, open space and trail maintenance, flood control, and community facilities maintenance will be financed through CSA M-29.
-CSA M-29 was established in 1997 and includes a combination of revenue sources as follows:
+CSA M-29 was established in 1997 and includes the following revenue sources:

 - General Ad-Valorem Property Taxes

 - Real Property Transfer Tax

 - Special Assessments

-- Sales Tax

 - Fines and Forfeitures

 - License, Permits, Franchise Fees

 - Motor Vehicle In-Lieu Fees